ronaldtorres/website/markdown/posts/2019-07-22-project-generation.md

 tags: [tuist, swift, xcode, ios]
 ---

-A few days ago I published a [thread](https://twitter.com/pedropbuendia/status/1153252000685072384) on Twitter in which I shared what I think is the value of generated Xcode projects.
+Last week I published a [thread](https://twitter.com/pedropbuendia/status/1153252000685072384) on Twitter in which I shared what I think is the value of generated Xcode projects.
 I've been a huge advocate of generated Xcode projects since I worked at SoundCloud, where I realized the maintenance cost that modular Xcode projects bring.